sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 This file describes the temporal resolution of the simulation.
 It contains three main parameters:
 - `PeriodLength`: total number of hours in the simulation.
 - `HoursPerTimeStep`: number of hours in each time step.
-- `HoursPerSubperiod`: number of hours in each subperiod, where a subperiod represents a time slice of the simulation used to perform time wrapping for time-coupling constraints (see, for example, [Macro.timestepbefore](@ref)).
+- `HoursPerSubperiod`: number of hours in each subperiod, where a subperiod represents a time slice of the simulation used to perform time wrapping for time-coupling constraints (see, for example, [MacroEnergy.timestepbefore](@ref)).

 Except for the `PeriodLength`, all the other parameters need to be provided for each commodity in the system.
 For example, the following is a complete example of the `time_data.json` file: